-5.50% (Net of Investment Expense)
+5.50% (Net of Investment Expense) - Represents both the discount rate and the assumed rate of return

 ACTUARIAL ASSET VALUES

 Assets are valued at market value adjusted to defer four-fifths of all earnings above or below the valuation interest rate in the valuation year, three-fifths of all earnings above or below the valuation interest rate in the prior year, two-fifths of all earnings above or below the valuation interest rate from two years prior, and one-fifth of all earnings above or below the valuation interest rate from three years prior.
 The resulting smoothed values are subject to a corridor of 85% to 115% of the market value of assets.
 If the smoothed value falls outside the corridor, the actuarial value is set equal to the average of the corridor limit and the smoothed value.